BujakiewiczFranco/BujakiewiczFranco/README.md

-## I am Franco Bujakiewicz, a programming student and a simp of Ada Lovelace Google (Noto Color Emoji - Unicode 15.1).
+## I am Franco Bujakiewicz, a programming student and a simp of Ada Lovelace ❤️‍🔥

 I from Argentina 🇦🇷